-Over the past few years, United Airlines has put significant efforts into the rebranding of their flagship business class product in which they call Polaris.
+Over the past few years, United Airlines has put significant efforts into the rebranding of its flagship business class product in which they call Polaris.
 As a part of this effort, they have been rolling out Polaris Lounges at their hub airports across the country.
 These lounges are their new flagship airport lounges for passengers flying in premium cabins to international destinations.

 On June 29th, 2018, the airline opened the doors to the new United Polaris Lounge Houston.
 I recently flew from Houston (IAH) to Manchester, England (MAN) on Singapore Airline’s business class which was booked for 65,000 Singapore KrisFlyer miles.
 Being Singapore and United are Star Alliance partners, I would have access to the United Polaris Lounge Houston.
 I was more than excited to check it out.

 In this post, I will be doing a full review of the United Polaris Lounge Houston (IAH).

 How To Access The United Polaris Lounge Houston

 United Polaris Lounges are intended for international premium cabin passengers as mentioned above.
 Because of this, there are two ways in which you gain access to the lounges.
 They are listed as follows.